-Entity Search: the best way to search for Emails, Credit Cards, Cryptocurrency Addresses, IP Addresses, and Social Security Numbers in our system.
-You can also create Search Blocks from these builders.
+Entity Search: the best way to search for Emails, CVEs, Credit Cards, Cryptocurrency Addresses, IP Addresses, and Social Security Numbers.
 Lexicon: curated lists of commonly searched items and different areas of content in our database.

 Query Builder: a helper for search variations or advanced formatting for commonly search items.

 Search Blocks: Pre-populated keyword as well as any custom search blocks that you create, are accessible from this menu for easy access.

 Templates: pre-populated search templates to help you get started quickly.

-Once you've started searching, Recent Searches and Saved Searches will also appear in this menu, for easy access.
+Once you've started searching, Recent Searches and Saved Searches will also appear in the Search Tools menu, for easy access.